 - Rotate herbicides with different mechanisms of action, not just different label names.
 Avoid consecutive applications of the same herbicide unless it is used in a tank-mix or pre-pack containing an herbicide with a different mechanism of action or used with other weed management options such as cultivation and cultural methods.
 The herbicides and/or alternative methods used must be active against the target weed.

 - Use herbicides with different mechanisms of action in the same spray tank, in a given crop year or between years.
 This can be accomplished most efficiently with tank-mixes and pre-packs.
 Tank-mixes and pre-packs are combinations of two or more herbicides applied as a single mixture.
 Tank-mixing allows for adjusting of the ratio of herbicides to fit local weed and soil conditions, while premixes are formulated by the manufacturer.
 The combinations are designed to broaden the spectrum of weeds controlled by an individual herbicide and, if the combination is composed of herbicides with different mechanisms of action active against the same weeds, will contribute to resistance management.
 The different herbicides in the mixture must be active against the target weeds so that weed biotypes resistant to one mechanism of action are controlled by the herbicide partner with a different mode of action.
 Theoretically, repeated use of any tank-mix or pre-pack combination may give rise to herbicide resistance, if resistance mechanisms to each herbicide in the mix arise together but the probability is very low.

 - Minimize the use of long-residual herbicides.
 Susceptible plants emerging later in the season following use of a long-residual herbicide (or multiple applications of a non-residual herbicide) are still exposed to the herbicide, thereby increasing selection pressure.

-- Apply herbicides evenly and accurately (link to calibration module), and use labeled application rates.
+- Apply herbicides evenly and accurately (see calibration), and use labeled application rates.
 Lower than label rates have been shown to increase the likelihood of metabolic resistance.
 Using higher than labeled rates is illegal and can also enhance selection pressure for resistance.